buildingSMART/BCF-API/README.md

 Update a **collection** of file references on the topic header.
 This operation is only possible when the server returns the `updateFiles` flag in the Topic authorization, see section [3.2.8](#328-determining-allowed-topic-modifications)

+The server should accept all values returned from the "Project Files Information Service".
+Depending on the server implementation, other values might be accepted as well.

 **Example Request**

     PUT /bcf/1.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics/B345F4F2-3A04-B43B-A713-5E456BEF8228/files